Neck Injuries & Workers' Compensation in PA

 After you have received medical attention, then notify your employer about your injury.
 Under Pennsylvania law, you have 120 days to notify your employer that you have been injured on the job.
 However, do not wait this long.
 Notify your employer as soon as possible.
 If you wait, you’re handing the employer’s insurance company a card they can use against you.
 Report your injury even if you don’t think it’s serious or don’t want to cause a fuss.
 If you later change your mind once the pain becomes a problem, the insurance company will claim you did not suffer the injury on the job or that it could not have been serious because you waited so long to report it.

 Pennsylvania law also requires that for the first 90 days, you seek treatment from a doctor from a list of doctors prepared in advance by your employer.
-Usually this list will include the names of six doctors and will be posted in the workplace.
+Usually, this list will include the names of six doctors and will be posted in the workplace.
 After 90 days have elapsed, you can see your own doctor again, although you must notify the insurance company that you are changing physicians within five days of doing so.
 If you do not see one of the doctors recommended by your employer during the first 90 days, your employer and their insurance company will not cover any visits.

 Once you have reported your injury to your employer, your employer’s insurance carrier has 21 days to determine if you qualify for workers’ compensation benefits.